mainmatter/ember-simple-auth/README.md

 sent as a query parameter.
 Leaving it set to `false` (currently default) will result in a deprecation notice until the next major version.

+### Deprecation of rejecting with the response body

+When the OAuth 2.0 Password Grant authenticator encounters an error during authentication (like invalid credentials), it used to return a promise that rejected with the response body as opposed to the complete response.
+This behavior is deprecated in favor of rejecting with an error object that exposes the complete response object as an attribute.

+To change this behavior set `rejectWithResponse` to `true`, and the authenticator will return a promise that rejects with a proper error instead.
+Leaving it set to `false` (currently default) will result in a deprecation notice until the next major version.

 ## Session Stores

 Ember Simple Auth __persists the session state via a session store so it